Angel (1982 Irish film): Production

 The film is set in Northern Ireland and it is implied that the extortionists/murderers are loyalist paramilitaries (one is described as "a Prod" by his Catholic girlfriend; another is a policeman).
 However, there is little specific reference to the Northern Ireland Troubles.

 The film was made in and around inner-city Dublin (standing in for Belfast) and Jordan's native Bray.
 In the sequences where the band play in a seaside resort (probably supposed to be Portstewart, since Danny is shown asking older bandsmen about their memories of his late uncle, whom we are earlier told played in a band at Portstewart) Bray Head is visible in some background shots.
 Other locations include the former Butlin's holiday camp in Mosney, County Meath, and the former St. Brendans Hospital, Grangegorman.

 The dance and crowd scenes from the Mosney ballroom had to be re-shot due to a problem with the film processing.

+Reception

+In 1982 it was reported the film was "doing very well in Dublin though not so well in the country."